humdrum-tools/humdrum-documentation/tool/ditto/index.md

 >   \*-         \*-                                 \*-        \*-
 >   ----------- ---------- -- -- -- -- ------------ ---------- ----------
 >
-The effect of this command has been to propagate the `**kern` pitch signifiers, without propagating non-pitch information.
+The effect of this command has been to propagate the <span class="rep">kern</span> pitch signifiers, without propagating non-pitch information.

 ------------------------------------------------------------------------